amchavan/angular-training/README.md

 this I want that to do with them".
 Observers are passive and, indeed, reactive.

-With Observables, you
-_subscribe_ to those changes providing a callback function that will be called with every new value.
-You can also provide optional callbacks for _error_ and _completion_ conditions — that is, no more data/events are coming.
+Observers _subscribe_ to those changes, providing a callback function that will receive every new value.
+You can also provide optional callbacks for _error_ and _completion_, when no more data/events are coming.

 ### Very basic example